Skip to Main Content

 Book not available?

 • Is the the print book you need on loan?
 You may request it's return.
-Simply sign in to the Library Catalogue as prompted from the results page and place a request.
+Simply sign in to Library Search as prompted from the results page and place a request.
 The book will be recalled from the current reader who will have seven days to return it.
 When the book is returned you will receive a notification to your Queen's email address.

 • If the book you need does not appear in our catalogue, please email your Subject Librarian, who will investigate purchasing.